jundalisay/superb/content/en/research/descartes/world/chapter-13.md

 <!-- Here, however, I must determine more specifically in what directions the parts of the matter of which the heavens and the stars are composed do tend.[54] -->

 A body that tends towards some direction does not mean that there is a thought or desire inside the body that carries it there.
-Instead, it is disposed to move there and that there is something . <!-- , whether it truly moves or, rather, some other body --> preventing it. <!-- It is principally in this last sense that I use the word "tend," because it seems to signify some effort and because --> "Tend" here means that the body is doing an effort to counteract such a <!-- resis  presupposes some --> resistance.
+Instead, it is disposed to move there and that there is something <!-- , whether it truly moves or, rather, some other body --> preventing it. <!-- It is principally in this last sense that I use the word "tend," because it seems to signify some effort and because -->
+- "Tend" here means that the body is doing an effort to counteract such a <!-- resis  presupposes some --> resistance.

-The body thus tends towards different directions at the same time according to different points of view.
+**The body thus tends towards different directions at the same time according to different points of view.**

 There are often diverse causes that act together on the same body.
-These impede each other's effect.
-The same body can be thought of as tending in different directions at the same time.
+- These impede each other's effect.
+- The same body can be thought of as tending in different directions at the same time.

 Thus the parts of the earth tend to:
 - move away from its center when they are considered: